-12. All exhibits must be entered from 9:00 a.m. to noon the first day of the fair unless otherwise noted and shall remain in place until 9 a.m. on Saturday Morning.
+12. All exhibits must be entered from 9:00 a.m. to noon the first day of the fair unless otherwise noted and shall remain in place until 9 a.m. on Saturday morning.

 Exhibits not picked up Saturday will be discarded after one week.
-Exhibits not picked up at release times will not be paid a premium.